lanesurface/PreRelease-SectorEngine/README.md

 What to expect:
 ---------------
-Level Editor
+Level Editor,
-Improved camera
+Improved camera,
-Super awesome demo
+Super awesome demo,
-BIS (Built in shaders) including toon and landscape shaders And more to come
+BIS (Built in shaders) including toon and landscape shaders, And more to come

 This repo will be deleted whenever Sector Engine 1.0.0 is released, as of now, it stands as a preview